 Painstakingly remastered, sometimes by piecing together several versions of the same track, the music of Raspberry Parade can finally be heard as it was when first recorded fifty years ago.

-Accompanying the ten original tracks of the Time Is Honey album are nine rare archive tracks, including a Christmas record said to have been produced by Joe Meek.
+Accompanying the ten original tracks of the Time Is Honey album are an additional ten rare archive tracks, including a Christmas record said to have been produced by Joe Meek.

 Raspberry Parade was formed in London in 1965 by singer and writer Brian Heddon; it was previously known as The Hedonists, an R&B outfit from Hull.
 Raspberry Parade discovered LSD very early – most of their songs are drug-inspired and some are strange indeed.
 The band only ever had a tiny cult following in the UK, but became popular as a live act around San Francisco as the psychedelic scene was beginning to emerge.
 Their stage act was unique.
 In what resembled a magic rite, the band would jam for half an hour at a time, while Brian Heddon danced around his Theremin accompanied by naked girls from the audience.